solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure.md

 When it comes to managing Azure resources, you have many potential options.
 [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure subscriptions.
 You use management features, like access control, locks, and tags, to secure and organize your resources after deployment.

-All Azure management tools, including the CLI, PowerShell module, REST API, and browser-based Portal, interact with the Azure Resource Manager layer and as such the Identity and access management (IAM) security controls.
+All Azure management tools, including the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/what-is-azure-cli), [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/what-is-azure-powershell?view=azps-7.1.0) module, [Azure REST API](https://docs.microsoft.com/en-us/rest/api/azure/), and browser-based Portal, interact with the Azure Resource Manager layer and as such the [Identity and access management (IAM)](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) security controls.

   ![This image demonstrates how the Azure Resource Manager provides a robust, secure interface to Azure resources.](media/consistent-management-layer.png "Azure Resource Manager explained")